legoandmars/BeatSaberCustomNotes/README.md

 # Installation Instructions
 * Download the latest version of CustomNotes from any current mod manager.

-To change which note model is used, simply select a different note in the Mod settings for CustomNotes in-game, or press the "N" key.
+To change which note model is used, simply select a different note in the Mod settings for CustomNotes in-game.

 ## Notice
 While a custom note is being used AND you are either playing with the "Ghost Notes" or "Disappearing Arrows" modifier turned on, high-score submission will be temporarily disabled.